 If you do not complete estate planning, your beneficiaries may only be able to take ownership of your assets with a ruling from the probate court system.
 However, the probate court may also take your assets to pay creditors and other debts.

 Additionally, your beneficiaries will face fees and other charges through the probate court system.
 Find out how you may be able to avoid probate court in Melbourne by contacting Bogin, Munns & Munns.
-You can reach us by calling 407-578-9696 to speak to a member of our legal team.

 Focus on Your Needs With Estate Planning in Melbourne